mattshoe/stratify/README.md

 ```

 ### FileNameStrategy
-Defines a `Strategy` whose processors will receive all instances of any `KSFile` nodes whose name exactly matches the
+Defines a `Strategy` whose processors will receive all instances of `KSFile` nodes whose name exactly matches the given name.
-given name.
 ```kotlin
 FileNameStrategy(
     name = "SomeFileName",